Britax B-Lively Review

 When used with the infant seat, the stroller canopy complements the car seat canopy perfectly to give you full coverage (with ventilation!).

-Like other strollers of its ilk, the handlebar does not adjust, so it’s not ideal for the very tall or very short.
+Like other strollers, the handlebar does not adjust, so it’s not ideal for the very tall or very short.
 Those people will be better off spending a little more money for a luxury stroller that has an adjustable handlebar.

 Wheels

-The Britax B-Lively and Baby Jogger City Mini both have a double front wheel, making it a breeze to steer and make tight turns.
-Like the City Mini, the B-Lively also boasts all-wheel suspension, but I have to say — the wheels are my least favorite part about this stroller.
-They feel rather plasticky; many users agree.
+The Britax B-Lively and Baby Jogger City Mini 2 both have a double front wheel.
+Like the City Mini, the B-Lively also has all-wheel suspension, but let’s be honest, the wheels are my least favorite part about this stroller.
+They feel rather plasticky (because… they are); many users agree.
+I feel like the wheels were “cheapened” from the B-Agile.

 Conclusion

 Like its competitor, the Baby Jogger City Mini, the Britax B-Lively is a quality compact workhorse stroller that’s great for everyday use on paved surfaces.
-It has a nice, zippered pocket for your personal items and better access to storage than the City Mini, though the wheels are not our favorite.
-It’s only compatible with Britax car seats (which we generally love), though bundling them together makes for an affordable, high-quality package that won’t disappoint.
+It has a nice, zippered pocket for your personal items and better access to storage than the City Mini 2, though the wheels are not our favorite.
+It’s only compatible with Britax car seats (which we generally love), and bundling them together makes for an affordable, high-quality package that won’t disappoint.

 Enjoy! ~ Meg